I was Served with Surrogate’s Court Citation. What Do I do now?

 - The attorney for the person, if there is one

 If you live in New York, Surrogate’s Court procedure requires that a Citation be personally handed to you.
+During Covid-19, Courts have been authorizing substitute service of the Citation, meaning that the Citation could have been sent to you via Federal Express or Certified Mail, rather than personal delivery.
 This typically means that a process server will show up at your door and hand you the paper.
 The Citation must be served upon you at least ten (10) days prior to the date that you are required to appear in Court.

 If you live outside of New York, Surrogate’s Court procedure requires that a Citation be sent to you via Certified Mail, Return Receipt Requested.
 The Citation must be served upon you at least twenty (20) days prior to the date that you are required to appear in Court.